 PUBH 6611.
 Nutrition Assessment.
 2 Credits.

-This course examines the anthropometric, biochemical, clinical and dietary methods for assessing nutritional status in individuals.
-The process of conducting a food and nutrition environment assessments.
+The anthropometric, biochemical, clinical, and dietary methods for assessing nutritional status in individuals.
+The process of conducting food and nutrition environment assessments.
 Prerequisites: EXNS 2119 or PUBH 6619; or other equivalent course with permission of the instructor.

 PUBH 6612.
 Food Systems in Public Health.
 2 Credits.